-Earn extra money by helping out people in your community while they’re out of town.
-If you decide to try house-sitting, you’ll be responsible for watering plants and keeping an eye on homes while the residents are away.
+Earn extra money by helping out people in your community when they go out of town.
+If you decide to try house-sitting, you’ll be responsible for watering plants and keeping an eye on homes while residents are away.

 Word of mouth is often sufficient to get jobs like this.
-You can also check for opportunities listed on websites like Rover.com.
+You can also check for opportunities listed on websites such as Rover.
 It connects people in need of a house sitter with potential house sitters, just as it connects pet owners with pet sitters and dog walkers.